 “There are severe drought conditions, in parts of northwest Europe,” Mr Harvey said.

 “We aren’t talking about the whole continent, but big areas of Ireland, the United Kingdom and Germany.

 “We will probably need to revise down our growth forecasts for Europe.”

 The weaker Australian dollar was also supportive of export returns.

 “There are some signs on the horizon of higher farmgate prices but it is all quite dynamic at the moment.

-“It would be welcome relief for farmers in many regions given rising cost of production.”
+“It would be a welcome relief for farmers in many regions given the rising cost of production.”

 He said some farmers would be looking to dry off early, or reduce stocking rates, to bring down costs.

 Mr Harvey said the dry conditions in the north came as milk production had started to grow again.

 “Given the tension in the supply chain that’s a much-needed result,” Mr Harvey said.